Hypertrophic Cardiomyopathy (Heart Disease Due to Thickening of the Heart Muscle) in cats

 Causes

 The exact causes of HCM are not fully understood, but genetic factors play a significant role.
-Certain cat breeds, such as Maine Coon, Ragdoll, and British Shorthair, are known to be genetically predisposed to developing this disease.
-Studies have identified specific genetic mutations that can be linked to HCM.
+Certain cat breeds, such as the Maine Coon, Ragdoll, and British Shorthair, are known to have a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. to developing this condition.
+Studies have identified specific genetic mutations that may be associated with HCM.

-Hormonal influences and other systemic diseases can also contribute to the development of HCM.
-For example, high blood pressure or hyperthyroidism (overactive thyroid) can increase the risk of developing heart muscle disease.
-Environmental factors and nutrition can also play a role, although this is less well-studied.
+Hormonal influences and other systemic diseases may also contribute to the development of HCM.
+For example, high blood pressure or hyperthyroidism (an overactive thyroid) can increase the risk of developing a heart muscle disease.
+Environmental factors and diet may also play a role, although this has been studied less extensively.

 Symptoms

-Another symptom is lethargy or decreased activity, as cats have less energy due to reduced cardiac output.
-In some cases, fainting spells or collapse may occur, especially after physical exertion.
+Another symptom is lethargy or reduced activity, as cats have less energy due to decreased heart performance.
+In some cases, fainting episodes or collapse can occur, especially after physical exertion.
 Loss of appetite and weight loss are also possible signs.

 Diagnosis